2014 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 2014 Sacagawea Dollar

 The reverse was designed by Chris Costello of the U.S. Mint’s Artistic Infusion Program and sculpted by Joseph Menna.
-The design depicts a Native American man standing behind his wife, offering a ceremonial pipe.
+It depicts a Native American man standing behind his wife, who extends her hands forward presenting provisions—fish, corn, roots, and gourds—to represent the hospitality shown to Lewis and Clark.

 Other Features Of The 2014 Sacagawea Dollar

 The coin measures 26.5 millimeters in diameter and weighs 8.1 grams.
-The composition consists of a pure copper core clad with manganese brass, creating the coin’s distinctive golden color.
+The composition is a pure copper core clad with manganese brass (approximately 88.5% copper total), giving it the golden color that distinguishes it from silver and clad coins.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List